LSU-UE5/UE5-Materials/two-sided/README.md

 ##### `Step 3.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Select the <kbd>Uniform Color</kbd> button to get a solid color.
 Now this is an RGB value so selectx the color node and chnage it to **Grayscale**.
-We will l
+We will leave it as black.

 ![add uniform color and turn to grayscale](images/uniformGray.png)